zmalone/chef-web-docs/source/controls-for-compliance/windows/get-set-up/1/_index.md

 ## 1. Set up your Test Kitchen environment for local development

 Test Kitchen works with virtualization and cloud providers to create temporary instances to test your infrastructure code.
 We often call the software that connects Test Kitchen to the provider a _driver_.
-Popular drivers are listed [here](https://docs.chef.io/kitchen.html#drivers).

 In this tutorial, you'll have the option to use either the Vagrant or Amazon EC2 driver to manage temporary virtual machines.